RookDrekari/PhanonCommandNexus/pcn/content/docs/resources/lore/timeline.md

 - **250 AI:** Manticore declares independence from the Gresk Empire after nearly 70 years of fighting.
 The Gresk, facing threats on multiple fronts, find themselves losing ground to the Manticoran rebellion.

+- **253 AI:** Taking advantage of the weakening of the empire, Metropol breaks away from Gresk.
+Emboldened by desires for a grand empire of their own and the success of the Manticoran rebellion, they attempt to begin conquests of their own.

+- **254 AI:** The fledgling Empire of Metropol is rapidly crushed, and a bloody warlord period begins in the northern region of Belemira to fight for the ashes.

+- **260 AI:** A warlord finally emerges as a definitive victor from the Metropolitan warlord period.
+Spreading dogma of safety in isolationism from the outside world, she becomes the first Archgoverness and establishes the Great City of Neo metropol.

 - **272 AI:** Gresk begins persecuting the faithful of Divine Providence.

+- **275 AI:** The Gresk Revolutionary Wars begin.

-- **277 AI:** Gresk Civil War begins.
-The UCF and People of St. Saratoga lead the rebellion.
+- **277 AI:** The UCF and People of St. Saratoga join the rebellion against Gresk

 - **278 AI:** Bands of Moarish warriors travel to Gresk to aid the UCF.

-- **283 AI:** Gresk Civil War ends.
+- **283 AI:** The Gresk Revolutionary Wars ends.
 The empire collapses, reduced to its heartland; rebels migrate to new regions.

 - **283 AI:** The Manticoran Republic is established with the adoption of the Manticoran Constitution.

 ## Post-Imperial Era
-- **284 AI:** Modern Saratoga is formed after the Gresk Civil War.
+- **284 AI:** Modern Saratoga is formed after the Gresk Revolutionary Wars.

 - **285 AI:** Valinfort see the arrival of Old World refugees.